-After some more or less successful attempts in the 19th century, the French-Canadian novel won acclaim in the 20th Century.
-This course provides an overview of this evolution through novels representative of the main stages.
+After its first tentative steps in the 19th century, the French-Canadian novel won acclaim in the 20th Century.
+This course provides an overview of this evolution.

 FRF454B: Le roman canadien d'expression française après 1940

 This course is intended for Second, Third and Fourth Year Arts students.